CasaVaticano/zf1/README.md

 Zend Framework 1 for Composer
 =============================

-This is a maintained mirror of ZF1 for use with  on http://packagist.org/
+This is a maintained mirror of ZF1 for use with [Packagist](http://packagist.org/packages/breerly/zf1).

 To install, add the following to your `composer.yaml` file: